v--/website/README.md

 ln --symbolic dev.json config/active.json
 ```

-After that, a development server can be launched via `npm run server` and `npm run client`.
+After that, a development server can be launched via `npm run watcher` and, after the initial build, `npm run server`.

 ## Library code